|

 Back Panel

-On the back are your TRS line outputs which you’ll use to connect to Studio Monitors as well as the USB jack for your PC.
+On the back are your TRS line outputs, which you’ll use to connect to a pair of studio monitors for mixing and production work, as well as the USB connection for your computer.

 With that, Focusrite says this: